Content on this page was generated by AI and has not been manually reviewed.

 • OpenVPN isn’t built into EdgeRouter X as a primary client option in most stock configurations, so if you need OpenVPN, you’ll typically run a dedicated OpenVPN client on a separate device or inside a VM, then route traffic via your EdgeRouter X.

 These facts mean your best bet for a reliable VPN client on EdgeRouter X is usually IPsec for site-to-site or client-to-gateway configurations or L2TP/IPsec, with WireGuard as an optional larger upgrade path if you’re on a newer firmware.
 In this guide, you’ll get a practical approach to IPsec/L2TP/IPsec-based configurations and how to expand if you decide to experiment with WireGuard.
+Does microsoft edge have a firewall and how it interacts with Windows Firewall, VPNs, and browser security in 2026

 VPN protocols supported on EdgeRouter X: quick comparison